garrandall/popular-music-data/tracks/baby-sittin--boogie-buzz-clifford.md

 And when its time to tuck him in his little bed
 With all that music runnin through his sleepy head
 The little fella doesnt say goodnight
-Instead, but he says (boog-ooo, boog-ooo, boog-ooo Aaaaaaaaaaallllllllllll gone!)
+Instead, but he says (boog-oo, boog-oo, boog-oo Aaaaaaaaaaallllllllllll gone!)